-ATTENTION - Le présent appareil numérique n'émet pas de bruits radioélectriques dépassant las limites applicables aux appareils numériques de class A/de class B (selon le cas) prescrites dans le réglement sur le brouillage radioélectrique édicté par les ministere des communications du Canada.

-20. Exposure to extremely high noise levels may cause permanent hearing loss.
+- 20. This apparatus does not exceed the Class A/Class B (whichever is applicable) limits for radio noise emissions from digital apparatus as set out in the radio interference regulations of the Canadian Department of Communications. - ATTENTION Le présent appareil numérique n'émet pas de bruits radioélectriques dépassant las limites applicables aux appareils numériques de class A/de class B (selon le cas) prescrites dans le réglement sur le brouillage radioélectrique édicté par les ministere des communications du Canada. - 21.
+Exposure to extremely high noise levels may cause permanent hearing loss.
 Individuals vary considerably in susceptibility to noise-induced hearing loss, but nearly everyone will lose some hearing if exposed to sufficiently intense noise for a period of time.
 The U.S. Government's Occupational Safety and Health Administration (OSHA) has specified the permissible noise level exposures shown in the following chart.

 According to OSHA, any exposure in excess of these permissible limits could result in some hearing loss.
 To ensure against potentially dangerous exposure to high sound pressure levels, it is recommended that all persons exposed to equipment capable of producing high sound pressure levels use hearing protectors while the equipment is in operation.
-Ear plugs or protectors in the ear canals or over the ears must be worn when operating the equipment in order to prevent permanent hearing loss if exposure is in excess of the limits set forth here.
+Ear plugs or protectors in the ear canals or over the ears must be worn when operating the equipment in order to prevent permanent hearing loss if exposure is in excess of the limits set forth here:

-v-------------------------------------

-Duration, Sound Level Typical Example

-per day in dBA, Slow
+Duration, per day in hours Sound Level dBA, Slow Response Typical Example

-hours Response

 8 90 Duo in small club

 6 92

 4 95 Subway Train

 3 97

 2 100 Very loud classical music

 1.5 102

 1 105 Dave screaming at Steve about deadlines

 0.5 110

 0.25 or less 115 Loudest parts at a rock concert